usc-isi-i2/t2wml/README.md

 On Macs and Linux machines, copy `.vscode/settings.linux.json` to `.vscode/settings.json` .
 On Windows, copy `.vscode/settings.windows.json` to `.vscode/settings.json`
 Start Visual Studio Code and open it in the t2wml-root/t2wml directory.

-You can run the backend with F5 (choose the Backend launch configuration - the only one there).
+You can run the backend with F5 (choose the "Backend" launch configuration).
 To run the Frontend, choose Terminal | Run Task | npm: start - frontend .

 ## Usage with GUI